Learn About the WIC Farmers’ Market Nutrition Program

 Learn About Requirements for FMNP Benefits

 To receive FMNP benefits, you must be a woman, child or infant older than four months.
 To receive senior FMNP benefits, you must be a senior who meets the age requirement determined by your state.
 Additionally, not all states have a program for seniors the same way not all states administer the program for WIC recipients.
 If you would like to receive WIC FMNP benefits, you must meet WIC eligibility requirements or be on the waiting list for certification.
 This includes being a pregnant woman, a breastfeeding woman, an infant or a child younger than five years of age.

 FMNP vouchers can be used to purchase a variety of nutritious foods locally grown in your state or near your state borders.
 Some states have lists of foods that you can and cannot purchase with your farmers market coupons.
-Generally, the foods that make up these lists are fresh, unprepared fruits, vegetables and herbs.
-These could include carrots, beets, mushrooms, lettuce, peppers, potatoes and more.
+Generally, the foods on the approved lists are fresh, unprepared fruits, vegetables and herbs.
 Additionally, there are foods that you will not be able to purchase with FMNP coupons, such as processed foods.
 The WIC FMNP program provides educational resources to teach you how to store and prepare these foods.
 You may also receive access to healthy recipes for you and your family to enjoy.

 You may receive FMNP vouchers through the appropriate state agency administering the WIC FMNP program in your state.
 The program typically opens once every year and issues coupons over the span of a couple of months.
 While they are generally administered on a first-come, first-served basis, states also take into account which recipients are at the most nutritional risk.
 Depending on their situation, applicants may receive FMNP coupons right away or be put on a waitlist.